LostImagin4tion/dpkvs/README.md

 ## Testing

-Code is being covered with unit and integration test using Google Test framework.
+Code is being covered with unit and integration tests using Google Test framework.

 ## Deploy